 Professor Ponesse begins her book by reflecting on her life and the difference that she discovered between teaching ethical principles and living them out in the face of adversity.
 Her sincerity and scholarship are clearly on display as she recounts her failed attempts to negotiate with her college’s administration (who has ever succeeded at this?), and her subsequent struggle to comprehend the public backlash against her principled stand.
 She comes across as strong in her stance, gentle in her writing, but steadfast in her refusal to deny the venom directed at her by former friends and colleagues.

 Chapter 4: Is the Pandemic Response Ethical is the center point of her book.
-She reviews and then dismisses arguments based on prior pandemics, insisting that analogies to prior events must be closely reasoned, rather than sloppily applied in a persuasion effort.
+She reviews and then dismisses arguments based on prior pandemics, insisting that analogies to prior events must be closely reasoned, rather than sloppily applied in an effort at persuasion.
 She also offers some historical examples where individuals suffered because drugs were deployed before adequate regulatory procedures were followed.

 It is becoming increasingly apparent that the mRNA vaccines offered by Pfizer and Moderna offer some protection against infection for a limited time frame only.
 Ponesse confronts this critical aspect of the covid vaccines by drawing a careful distinction between “sterilizing” vaccines, which reduce the risk of infection to a tiny amount, and “leaky” vaccines, which are much less effective at reducing the risk of infection or transmission (which is one reason why fully-vaccinated and boosted politicians and celebrities are in the news for getting COVID-19).
 What is the purpose of mandating a leaky vaccine whose effectiveness diminishes after mere months when treatment options are readily available?